hashcrackq/Crackq/README.md

 Crackq Client
 =============

+Crackq is an online distributed GPU-accelerated password cracker designed to help penetration testers and network auditors check for weak passwords.
+It supports a number of hash types and we are actively adding new algorithms.

 Login to your account (https://hashcrack.org/crackq) to get the API key.

 Installation
 -----------

 Refer to (https://hashcrack.org/crackq/page?n=install) for complete installation instructions for Windows, Linux and OS X.

 Hash Formats
 ------------